codas-hep/codas-hep.github.io/content/pages/index.md

-Title: Computation and Data Science for High Energy Physics
+Title:
 date: 2017-03-20 10:53
 save_as: index.html
 Authors: Peter Elmer
 Summary: Computation and Data Science for High Energy Physics
 Template: homepage

-## The first school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 10-13 July, 2017, at Princeton University.
+### The first school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 10-13 July, 2017, at Princeton University.

   Topics to be covered at the school include: